Post-exposure prophylaxis: Treatment

 In the case of HIV exposure, post-exposure prophylaxis (PEP) is a course of antiretroviral drugs which reduces the risk of seroconversion after events with high risk of exposure to HIV (e.g., unprotected anal or vaginal sex, needlestick injuries, or sharing needles).
 The CDC recommends PEP for any HIV-negative person who has recently been exposed to HIV for any reason.

 To be most effective, treatment should begin within an hour of exposure.
 After 72 hours PEP is much less effective, and may not be effective at all.
 Prophylactic treatment for HIV typically lasts four weeks.

 While there is compelling data to suggest that PEP after HIV exposure is effective, there have been cases where it has failed.
 Failure has often been attributed to the delay in receiving treatment (greater than 72 hours post-exposure), the level of exposure, and/or the duration of treatment (lack of adherence to the 28-day regimen).
 In addition, since the time and level of non-occupational exposures are self-reported, there is no absolute data on the administration timeframe to which PEP would be efficacious.
 The standard antibody window period begins after the last day of PEP treatment.
 People who received PEP are typically advised to get an antibody test at 6 months post-exposure as well as the standard 3 month test.

+The antiretroviral regimens used in PEP are the same as common highly active antiretroviral therapies used to treat HIV/AIDS.
+As of May 2025, CDC Guidelines recommend that adults and adolescents without contraindications receive a 28-day, once-daily regimen consisting of either: